 Also checkout: SOC 2 for startups

-How to choose between SOC 2 vs SOC 3 Report
+How to choose between the SOC 2 vs the SOC 3 Report

-In our experience, organizations typically start with a SOC 2 Type 1 or SOC 2 Type 2 before going in for a SOC 3 report.
+In our experience, organizations typically begin with a SOC 2 Type 1 or SOC 2 Type 2 report before proceeding to a SOC 3 report.
 This is because a SOC 3 report cannot be generated without first complying with the requirements for a SOC 2 report.
-Besides, SOC 3 requires the same planning and audit process preparation level as a SOC 2 Type ii report.
-Many organizations, therefore, decide to add SOC 3 only after getting their SOC 2 Type ii reports.
+Additionally, SOC 3 requires the same level of planning and audit process preparation as a SOC 2 Type II report.
+Many organizations, therefore, decide to add SOC 3 only after getting their SOC 2 Type II reports.

 Frequently Asked Questions